H00N24/PV056-AutoML-testing-framework/README.md

 ### Downloading datasets
 All data files are from [OpenML](https://www.openml.org).

-Data files are compressed in `data/openML-datasets.zip`.
+Data files are compressed in `data/openML-datasets.zip` (you have to unzip it).
 Because this file is larger than 50mb we are using git lfs (large file storage).
 You can read the documentation [here](https://git-lfs.github.com).

 #### TL;DR
 Run commands below in the root folder of this repo.